xenpac/ir-remote-translator/Readme.md

 - uses two IR LEDs to boost output.

+-  this software receives and sends IRcodes without LIRc or IRMP like metzhods!!

 ## History

 For a long time i was using a bunch of remotes to control the SatReceiver, the TV, the Stereo.....